damianhakert/damianhakert.github.io/source/handbook/benefits/index.md

 * [Specific to Netherland based employees](#nl-specific-benefits)
 * [Specific to US based employees](#us-specific-benefits)

+NOTE: Our contractor agreements and employment contracts are all on the [Contracts](https://about.gitlab.com/handbook/contracts/) page.

 ## General Benefits <a name="general-benefits"></a>

 1. GitLab will pay for the items listed under [spending company money](https://about.gitlab.com/handbook/#spending-company-money).